The-Ronin-Project/infx-internal-tools/README.md

 ### Testing

-[Pytest](https://docs.pytest.org/en/6.2.x/) is recommended for testing.
+We use [Pytest](https://docs.pytest.org/en/6.2.x/) for automated testing, Postman for automated testing.

 ### Testing and Project Structure

 We recommend splitting integration tests and unit tests into separate directories.
-Code coverage should be calculated using unit tests.
-We can guide to this platonic ideal.
+Code coverage should be calculated using integration tests.

 Our current structure calls for tests to be outside of the app at the top level of the directory.
 Pytest will discover them.